Elflyn/GeekOverflow/README.md

 ## Note

 Run `yarn install` whenever you see something like `warn Package xxx has been ignored because it contains invalid configuration.
-Reason: Cannot find module 'xxx\package.json'`.
+Reason: Cannot find module 'xxx/package.json'`.

+To build the release version, `cd android && gradlew assembleRelease`.
+The output apk is located at `./android/app/build/outputs/apk/release`